Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/authenticating-nextjs-with-supabase-auth-magic-links.md

 It's already supported out of the box.

-We can open up our `pages/index.js` file and import the dependencies we need.
+We can open up our `pages/index.js` file and import the necessary dependencies.

 ```js
 import { useEffect, useState } from 'react';